Models for elementary particles under a unified framework without making use of gauge symmetry: Summary and discussions

 \acknowledgements

-The author is grateful to Yan Gu for valuable discussions and suggestions.
-This work was partially supported by the Natural Science Foundation of China under Grants No.~11275179 and No.~11535011, and the National Key Basic Research Program of China under Grant No.~2013CB921800.
+The author is grateful to Yan Gu and Guijun Ding for valuable discussions and suggestions.
+This work was partially supported by the Natural Science Foundation of China under Grant Nos.~12175222, 11535011, and 11775210.